hoseinnvi/listing-matcher/README.md

 ## License

 MIT © 2025 **Hosein Navaei Moakhkhar**
-*Provided for the Reffie take‑home evaluation; not for production use without permission.*
+*Provided for the Reffie ; not for production use without permission.*